avinassh/blag/content/about.md

 description: "Some Stuff About Me"
 ---

 Hey there!
 This is Avinash.
 I am a programmer from India.
 I mostly code in Python but learning Swift these days.
-I have dabbled little in Web Development using PythonTornado.
+I have dabbled little in Web Development using Python Tornado.

 <!-- And I am available for hire.
 If you have new job opportunities, [get in touch with me](http://scr.im/avii).
 Thanks! -->